junxit/us-congress-bills-110/metadata.md

 - 2007-05-09 — Placed on the Union Calendar, Calendar No. 81.
 - 2007-05-09 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-139.
 - 2007-05-09 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-139.
+- 2007-05-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-05-15 — Considered as unfinished business. (consideration: CR H5014-5015)
+- 2007-05-15 — Considered under suspension of the rules. (consideration: CR H4976-4978)
+- 2007-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+692.
+- 2007-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-15 — Mr. Stupak moved to suspend the rules and pass the bill, as amended.
+- 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays (2/3 required): 408 - 4 (Roll No. 346). (text: CR H4976)
+- 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays (2/3 required): 408 - 4 (Roll No. 346).(text: CR H4976)